-To set up the Tesla mobile app to communicate with your Model 3:
+To set up the Tesla mobile app to communicate with your Model S:

-- 1. Download the Tesla mobile app to your phone. - Log in to the Tesla mobile app by entering your Tesla account credentials. - Enable mobile access to your Model 3 by touching Controls > Safety & Security > Mobile Access (see Controls on page 117). - 4.
-Turn your phone's Bluetooth setting ON and ensure that Bluetooth is turned on within your phone's global settings for the Tesla mobile app.
-For example, on your phone, navigate to Settings, choose the Tesla mobile app, and ensure the Bluetooth setting is enabled.
+- Download the Tesla mobile app to your phone. - 2.
+Log in to the Tesla mobile app by entering your Tesla account credentials. - Enable mobile access to your Model S by touching Controls > Safety > Mobile Access (see Controls on page 130).